mcd500/arduino-commandliners/README.md

 I do not have a plan supporting Windows at the moment for keeping the Makefile simple which is the main objective of this project.

-Link to how to install Arduino IDE
+Link to how to install Arduino IDE:
 ([https://ubuntu.com/tutorials/install-the-arduino-ide#2-installing-via-a-tarball](https://ubuntu.com/tutorials/install-the-arduino-ide#2-installing-via-a-tarball))
  (I had to replace `./install.sh` to `sudo ./install.sh` in the instruction in my case.)

-Link to how to install SparkFun Arduino Boards Addon Files
+Link to how to install SparkFun Arduino Boards Addon Files:
 ([https://github.com/sparkfun/Arduino_Boards](https://github.com/sparkfun/Arduino_Boards))

-Link to how to install Arduino_Core_STM32
+Link to how to install Arduino_Core_STM32i:
 ([https://github.com/stm32duino/Arduino_Core_STM32](https://github.com/stm32duino/Arduino_Core_STM32))

 These are the minimum packages required to build.
 (Only tested on Ubuntu at the moment)